sisyphus168/TruelyTerribleTrivia/README.md

 ## Work To Do

 ### Infrastructure

-0. Move to nextcore api wrapper
-   1. discord.py is discontinued
-1. Buttons
-2. Voice clients on separate threads
+1. Voice clients on separate threads

 ### Game modes
 1. Lives Game Mode